 Make Pachamanca

-» On the third day of the Salkantay with TreXperience, we prepare this delicious meal.
+›› We make this delicious meal on the third day of the Salkantay with TreXperience,

 Llactapata

 Picture this: waking up in your tent with an unobstructed view of Machu Picchu—this is what makes Llactapata a must-visit on the Salkantay trek.
-It’s a great spot to take in the scenery before reaching the iconic ruins, and it's also the only other Inca site you'll encounter before arriving at Machu Picchu.
+From here, you can take in the scenery before reaching the iconic ruins, and it's also the only other Inca site you'll encounter before arriving at Machu Picchu.
 Just a heads up, getting there involves a pretty steep hike up the slope.

 Llactapata was part of a 15th-century Inca site built on a mountain ridge facing Machu Picchu.
 It served as a rest stop for Inca pilgrims traveling from the sacred city to Vilcabamba and other settlements in the cloud forest.